amadonavarrete/soc-playbook/playbooks/malicious-link.md

    - Invalidate any user credentials that may have been harvested and enforce password resets.
    - Check for reuse of credentials across other systems and rotate if necessary.
 4. **Purge malicious emails or messages**
-   - Search across user mailboxes and remove the original message containing the link.
-   - Confirm deletion from quarantine and ensure message trace logs are preserved.
 5. **Update blocklists and detection rules**
-   - Add discovered domains, URLs, hashes, and IPs to endpoint, proxy, and SIEM blocklists.
 --------------

 ### Communicate